moby/moby/docs/sources/reference/api/docker_remote_api.rst

    **New!** You can now use the force parameter to force delete of an image, even if it's tagged in multiple repositories.

+.. http:delete:: /containers/(id)

+  **New!** You can now use the force paramter to force delete a container, even if it is currently running

 v1.9
 ****